Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool queries the decision knowledge graph, explains what it returns (decisions linked to code), and distinguishes from siblings like add_decision and approve_decision by focusing on querying rather than mutations.
+The description clearly states the tool queries the decision knowledge graph, filtering by multiple criteria, and returns decisions linked to code.
+It uses a specific verb ('Query') and resource ('decision knowledge graph'), and distinguishes itself from siblings like add_decision, get_decision, and other query tools by focusing on the knowledge graph with rich filtering.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.